Yandex Cloud

 sudo systemctl restart apache2

-Now, when you log in to phpMyAdmin, you will need to enter an additional username and password specified in the .htpasswd file.
+Now, when logging in to phpMyAdmin, you will need to enter an additional username and password specified in the .htpasswd file.

 Ubuntu

-1. Open the WordPress configuration file of your website.
-To do this, unpack the archive and open wp-config.php in the root folder.
+1. Open your website’s WordPress configuration file.
+To do this, unpack the archive and open the wp-config.php file in the root folder.
 Find the values of the DB_USER, DB_NAME, and DB_PASSWORD parameters:

 define('DB_USER', 'UsernameTEST');